Course rules for K7J1 Master of Applied Science (Agricultural Science)

 A capstone semester comprising of either the research stream consisting of a thesis (50%) which shall embody the results of research carried out under the direction of a supervisor or supervisors appointed by the appropriate School OR, where available in some specialisations, a professional practice stream consisting of a 700-level capstone unit (25%) plus additional postgraduate level units (25%) [as listed in Schedule C].

 A three-semester program will comprise [ii] and [iii] above

-Candidates who satisfactorily complete the component described in 4 [ii] above, and elect to not proceed to the thesis component, or do not meet the minimum performance standard of a credit average for component 4 [ii] above, shall be eligible for the award of the Graduate Diploma of Applied Science.
+Candidates who satisfactorily complete the component described in 4 [ii] above, and elect to not proceed to the Research Pathway, or do not meet the minimum performance standard of 65% average calculated on all units taken, including both pass and fail attempts, to complete component 4 [ii] above, shall be eligible to proceed to the Professional Pathway (where available) or shall be eligible for the award of the Graduate Diploma of Applied Science.
+In addition, students who do not successfully complete the capstone semester (4 [iii] above) shall be eligible for the award of Graduate Diploma of Applied Science.

 The approved abbreviation for the degree of Master of Applied Science (Specialisation) shall be MAppSc (Specialisation) and for the Graduate Diploma of Applied Science shall be GradDipAppSc.
 The term specialisation will be replaced on the testamur with the appropriate discipline specialisation and the abbreviation will be dependent on the specialisation chosen.